robsalasco/expp/inst/doc/expp.md

 <!--
 %\VignetteEngine{knitr::docco_linear}
-%\VignetteIndexEntry{An Introduction to formatR}
+%\VignetteIndexEntry{An introduction to expp}
 -->

-# Instructions for the usage of the package expp
+# An introduction to the package expp

-**Supplement to "Spatial patterns of extra-pair paternity: beyond paternity gains and losses"**"
+## Supplement to "Spatial patterns of extra-pair paternity: beyond paternity gains and losses

 **For latest version see wignette('expp')**

 **ADD URL**

-## 1. Download R version R 3.0.2, for example from [cran.studio.com] (http://cran.rstudio.com/).
+### 1. Download R version R 3.0.2 or higher, for example from [cran.studio.com] (http://cran.rstudio.com/).

-## 2. Open R, and install package expp from the repository "???", or copy the following line of code into your R console:
+### 2. Open R, and copy the following line of code into your R console:
 `install.packages("expp", repos = 'http://rforge.net')`

-## 3. Load package.
+### 3. Load package.

 ```r
 require(expp)